What are we up to?

 June 12-13: TASSP Summer Workshop Exhibit

-We will exhibit at the Texas Association of Secondary School Principals Summer Workshop in Austin.
-If you are at the meeting, stop by Booth 427 and say hi.
-We would love to discuss how students can use the new TEKS to explore phenomena in student-centered classrooms.
+We exhibited at the Texas Association of Secondary School Principals Summer Workshop in Austin.
+Thanks to everyone who stopped by Booth 427 to say hi.

 May 14: National Science Teaching Association Presentation

-On May 14th at 7pm Eastern, Sharon Cates and colleagues will give an online seminar entitled Assessment of Sensemaking Through the Crosscutting Concepts.
-This will be the final session in an NSTA series about the CCCs.
+On May 14th, Sharon Cates and colleagues facilitated an online seminar entitled Assessment of Sensemaking Through the Crosscutting Concepts.
+This was the final session in an NSTA series about the CCCs.

 Speakers: Leah Litz (Henry Doorly Zoo & Aquarium), Rebecca Abbott (Lawrence Hall of Science), and Sharon Cates.